 Guess who else is at the top of the food chain?
 Us.
 And today we eat a lot more plastic than we think.
 Some studies even suggest that we consume 5 grams, as much as one credit card of plastic, every week.

 The damage that plastic causes in our oceans also affects us.
 The ocean is the source of more than 50% of the oxygen we breathe, daily food for over 3 billion people and is a crucial factor for many economies around the world.
 Without a healthy ocean we will lose one of the most important parts of our planet.
 Within three decades there could be more plastic than fish in our oceans.
 By then, plastic will have caused damage we can't recover from, and we´ll be left regretting it forever.
-Our chance to make a change is now.
+The time to make a change is now!

 Our mission is to support and create a clean ocean that both us, marine life and our children can enjoy.
 Would you like to be part of our mission to clean the ocean?
 By purchasing a CleanSea bracelet you support our mission by removing 1 kilo of harmful trash from the ocean.
 Make an impact today by getting your CleanSea bracelet.